Since the dawn of humanity, people have been searching for ways to heal the sick and wounded.

-Compounding is an effective way to ensure patients get the intravenous medications they need in the proper dosages to treat their conditions.
+Due diligence experts work with pharmaceutical companies and investors.
+They work on technical consulting on health care R&D and clinical development of drugs that involve compounding, an effective way to ensure patients get the intravenous medications they need in the proper dosages to treat their conditions.
 As is the case with all areas of the medical field, though, certain problems exist with the current processes.
 For one, miscommunications can be a major hurdle.
 Secondly, human error plays a significant role in detracting from the potential benefits of compounding IV solutions.
 From improper labeling to inadequate dosages, any mistake along the chain of command can cause serious problems.
 In some cases, the medications are even mixed improperly, which can lead to more dangers.

 Eliminating the Common Problems

 Technology has brought about numerous breakthroughs in the world of intravenous compounding.
 Simply entering the prescriptions into a computer and forwarding them to hospital pharmacies has thwarted much of the breakdown in communication and sped up the process of getting the medications to the patients.
 These days, hospitals must follow strict protocol when delivering the medications as well, such as scanning patients’ ID bracelets and the medications being given before administering them.
 All those measures also apply to compounded medications.